Without a social strategy for your business, you could be missing out on reaching a huge volume of potential customers.

 Although your social media campaigns and pages may be successful now, you will need to constantly improve your strategy to sustain growth.
 Continue to test out your strategies and monitor your social media metrics to ensure your campaign is successful.

-And don't forget, there are lots of free tools that can help you manage your social media marketing.
+And don't forget, there are a lot of free tools that can help you manage your social media marketing.